yiran-xu40/tensor-pde-derivatives/README.md

 ## Abstract

-This work presents novel tensor-based approaches for computing derivatives of matrices and their applications to solving partial differential equations (PDEs).
+This work presents novel tensor-based approaches for computing derivatives of matrices and their applications to solving differential equations (ODEs and PDEs).
 We develop efficient algorithms for handling high-order tensor operations and demonstrate their effectiveness through Tucker decomposition and Galerkin projection methods.

 ## Key Features